Pete Waite

 William Peter Waite (known as Pete Waite) is an American volleyball coach and author, and is a former head coach for the women's volleyball team at Wisconsin.

 Early life

 Waite is a graduate of Monona Grove High School in Madison, Wisconsin.
-He attended Ball State University from 1977–81 and was a volleyball player there.
+He attended Ball State University from 1977 to 1981 and was a volleyball player there.
 Waite received All-MIVA honors his junior and senior years, and was named team co-captain and co-MVP in 1980.
 He received his bachelor's degree in education from Ball State in 1981.

 Coaching career

 High school coaching

 He started his coaching career in 1981 at Northside High School in Muncie, Indiana and spent the next year as a junior varsity coach at his alma mater, Monona Grove High School.
 Waite also coached one year at Bremen High School in Midlothian, Illinois.

 1984–85: Moraine Valley CC

 Waite was the head coach at Moraine Valley Community College in Palos Hills, Illinois, leading the Cyclones to the 1985 North Central Community College Conference championship.
 Waite was named the conference coach of the year in 1985.